omarkhatibco/rosid-handler-postcss/README.md

 ### Rosid

-Add the following object to your `rosidfile.json`, `rosidfile.js` or [routes array](https://github.com/electerious/Rosid/blob/master/docs/Routes.md). `rosid-handler-postcss` will transform all matching SASS files in your source folder to CSS.
+Add the following object to your `rosidfile.json`, `rosidfile.js` or [routes array](https://github.com/electerious/Rosid/blob/master/docs/Routes.md). `rosid-handler-postcss` will transform all matching css files in your source folder using Postcss.

 ```json
 {